"

 Chapter Outline

-3. Generalizability and transferability of empirical results (15 minute read)
+3. Generalizability & transferability of a study’s results (41 minute read)

 Content warning: examples in this chapter contain references to domestic violence and details on types of abuse, drug use, poverty, mental health, sexual harassment and details on harassing behaviors, children’s mental health, LGBTQ+ oppression and suicide, obesity, anti-poverty stigma, and psychotic disorders.